Headaches and Hair Loss: Causes, Symptoms, and Solutions

 • Flaking or redness

-• Itching followed by hair shedding
+• Itching followed by shedding

-Autoimmune Disorders That Affect Hair and Head
+Autoimmune Disorders That Affect Both Symptoms

 Examples include:

-• Alopecia areata: Causes sudden bald patches
+• Alopecia areata: Causes sudden bald patches and may co-occur with migraine in some patients

-• Painful scalp becomes sensitive to touch
+• The scalp becomes sensitive or tender to touch

 What Is Cephalgia Alopecia?